 BIO

-An established artist since 1973, Jay Wolf Schlossberg-Cohen’s successful Baltimore studio has for the past 27 years focused on community-based public art, landscapes, youth art projects, performers - dancers, actors, musicians - and sacred works.
-From his hometown streets of Baltimore to The Clinton White House, The Los Angeles Philharmonic, China, or Spain, his world-wide art seeks to inspire, inform, engage, and give voice to the voiceless.
+Change maker, thought leader, social innovator Jay Wolf Schlossberg-Cohen, is an Open Society Institute of Baltimore Fellow and has been painting for almost 50 years, with work all over the country and many parts of the world.
+For the past several decades Jay has focused on community-based public art, landscapes, youth art projects, performers - dancers, actors, musicians - and sacred works.
+From his hometown streets of Baltimore to The White House, from elite college campuses to elementary schools in challenged communities, his world-wide art seeks to inspire, inform, engage, and give voice to the voiceless.
 He served for years in civic engagement management positions, in city and state governments and non-profits, fighting for social, economic, and artistic cultural change.
 As an artist advocate his work has raised money nationally for the Arts and community non-profit organizations.

 Press Contact